Like A Mountain Collapsed: Taiwan Reels From Biggest Quake In 25 Years - UrduPoint

 -

-Seven dead, hundreds injured in most powerful Taiwan quake in 25 years50 minutes ago
+Nine dead, 900 injured in most powerful Taiwan quake in 25 years2 hours ago

 -